Estimated reading time: 6 minutes

 6. Provide Adequate Training

-Excellence is defined by the way you do things and consistency in practice.
+Excellence is defined by how you do things and by consistency in practice.

-People pay attention to and judge a church based on how volunteers interact and treat members, guests, and visitors.
+People pay attention to and judge a church by how volunteers interact with and treat members, guests, and visitors.

-Volunteers need thorough training on job assignments to ensure they’re completing tasks within the scope of ministry guidelines.
+Volunteers need thorough training on their job assignments to ensure they complete tasks within the scope of ministry guidelines.

 This may include setting a dress code and setting service standards while serving in a volunteer capacity.